dbushell/hypermore/README.md

 ## Custom Elements and Components

-Custom element templates can be registered to behave like "components" or "includes" when rendered.
+Custom element templates can be registered to behave like component includes when rendered.

 For example we can register `my-component`: